paulkarpenko/us-code-ui/uscode/title-16-conservation/chapter-051-alaska-national-interest-lands-conservation.md

 ### Statutory Notes

 #### References in Text
 Proclamations No. 4611 through 4627, inclusive, of December 1, 1978, referred to in subsec. (a), are Procs.
 No. 4611 through 4627, Dec.
 1, 1978, 93 Stat.
-1446–1473, which are set out as notes under [section 431 of this title](./chapter-001-national-parks-military-parks-monuments-and-seashores.md#section-431).
+1446–1473, which are set out as notes under [section 320301 of Title 54](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title54-section320301&num=0&edition=prelim), National Park Service and Related Programs.

 This Act, referred to in text, is Pub.
 L. 96–487, Dec.
 2, 1980, 94 Stat.
 2371, as amended, known as the Alaska National Interest Lands Conservation Act.
 For complete classification of this Act to the Code, see Short Title note set out under [section 3101 of this title](./chapter-051-alaska-national-interest-lands-conservation.md#section-3101) and Tables.